IgniteUI/igniteui-docfx/en/components/grids_templates/column_resizing.md

 column.autosize();
 ```
 }

-#### Pinned columns resizing

-Pinned columns can also be resized.
-However, resizing is limited so that the overall width of the pinned columns container cannot become larger than 80% of the overall @@igComponent width.
-Again, if you try to autosize a pinned column and the new width will cause the pinned columns container to exceed those 80% of the overall @@igComponent width, auto sizing will be discarded.
-We just want to make sure that the unpinned columns are always visible and available to the user!

 ### Styling
 To get started with the styling of the @@igComponent column resize line, we need to import the index file, where all the theme functions and component mixins live: